EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/default/_index.md

 - Octave: The [Octave](https://www.gnu.org/software/octave/) programming
   language installed on its own conda environment (named `octave`).

-If you want to add a new kernel, just let us know and we will discuss the best way to support your request.
+If you want to add a new kernel, just let us know, and we will discuss the best way to support your request.

 ## CVMFS